Our suppliers and how we choose them

 Over the years we have continued to invest in using the most premium and innovative sustainable fabrics on the market.
 In addition to using textiles made from organic cotton, linen and hemp we also use newer fabrics.
 For example, in 2019 we were the first denim brand to create a 100% biodegradable denim collection, with a natural rubber core for additional stretch and comfort.

-The dyeing of textiles is traditionally seen as very chemical, energy and labour intensive.
-The fabric is exposed to several chemicals making up the different pigments and inks during the process and uses significant amounts of water.
+The dyeing of textiles, especially denim, is traditionally seen as a very chemical, energy and labour intensive process.
+The fabric is exposed to several chemicals making up the different pigments and inks during the process and significant amounts of water are used.
 However, our suppliers use new technologies which means we are able to recycle our water, reduce our chemical usage and save energy.

-Derived from Chitosan, a naturally occurring polymer from shrimp, this initiative from Candiani Denim drastically reduces the use of water, chemicals and energy during the production of textiles.
+Based on the use of chitosan, a naturally occurring polymer extracted from the exoskeleton of shrimp, a food by-waste, this innovative technique from Candiani Denim drastically reduces the use of water, chemicals and energy during the production of textiles.
+This biodegradable substance can be used to replace PVA and acrylic resin for both water dispersion and reinforcing yarn.
 It uses 30% less energy, 50% less water and 70% fewer chemicals overall, making it very sustainable.

-By using pre-reduced indigo, which has less sodium hydrosulphite and caustic soda than traditional indigo, we use less chemicals overall.
+By using pre-reduced indigo, which has less sodium hydrosulphite and caustic soda than traditional indigo, we use fewer chemicals overall.

 By ensuring the Indigo dye does not sink too deeply into the yarn, this technique ensures that a fraction of water, energy and chemicals are used to fade the fabric during the laundry process.